-How can SLPs collect background information from families
+How can SLPs collect background information from families?

 In California and specifically where I work, many school districts use a Student Assistance Plan (SAP) to document general education interventions.
 A student study team meeting is held after tier 1 and tier 2 interventions have been implemented.
 I have trained my support staff and teachers to always invite me if there are speech and language concerns.
-This way, I can be there at the meeting to ask appropriate developmental questions, inquire about classroom interventions and find out family history for speech and language delays.
+This way, I can be there at the meeting to ask appropriate developmental questions, inquire about classroom interventions and find out about the family history of speech and language delays.

 Why you should invest the time to get good background information

 Already, I can hear people saying “I don’t have time to go to more meetings.”
-This my friends, is very true, but I look at this additional time spent as a way to save time later.
-I find that if I do not make time to showcase my expertise as a speech and language pathologist, I get many referrals that have not consider educational code for eligibility (7th percentile), teachers who have not completed general education interventions (which legally we need to do to show least restrictive environment) or have not considered a child’s background and primary language development.
+This my friends are very true, but I look at this additional time spent as a way to save time later.
+I find that if I do not make time to showcase my expertise as a speech and language pathologist, I get many referrals that have not considered the educational code for eligibility (7th percentile), teachers who have not completed general education interventions (which legally we need to do to show least restrictive environment) or have not considered a child’s background and primary language development.
 Going to these meetings helps me to gather good background information as well as determine if an assessment is warranted.

 Need A Speech Therapy Report Template